zuvy/vue-course/notes_route.md

 Linking
  In the component router-link takes he place of a for links.
 The to attlibute replaces href and is used to specify the path.

+For setting up links to external sites we import into the component where we want to use (for now anyway) useRouter and useRoute from 'vue-router'